waynebloss/gel/Readme.md

 ## Status

-*An early, alpha grade, Windows protoype built with .NET 3.5 and WinForms exists.*
+*Currently only an early, alpha grade, Windows protoype built with .NET 3.5 and WinForms exists.*

 ## Introduction